-COVID-19: PM Modi to hold all-party meet, first meeting since lockdown
+PM Modi chairs all-party meet on COVID-19 lockdown

-New Delhi, Apr 08: Prime Minister Narendra Modi is set to chair a meeting at 11am on Wednesday of all floor leaders of political parties in the Parliament to discuss the coronavirus crisis.
-The meeting will be held with floor leaders of parties with more than 5 MPs in either house of Parliament.
+New Delhi, Apr 08: Prime Minister Narendra Modi on Wednesday chaired a meeting of all floor leaders of political parties in the Parliament to discuss the coronavirus crisis.

-Most opposition parties are expected to attend the meeting, which will discuss the measures against coronavirus and the ongoing nationwide lockdown.
+Floor leaders of parties with more than 5 MPs in either house of Parliament took part in the meet, which is being held to discuss the measures against coronavirus and the ongoing nationwide lockdown.

+Congress leader Gulab Nazi Azad, TMC's Sudip Bandyopadhyay, Shiv Sena's Sanjay Raut, BJD's Pinaki Misra, NCP's Sharad Pawar, SP's Ram Gopal Yadav, SAD's Sukhbir Singh Badal, BSP's SC Mishra, YSRCP'S Vijay Sai Reddy & Mithun Reddy, JDU's Rajeev Ranjan Singh and others attended the meeting.

 The meeting comes amid reports that several states have sought that the lockdown be extended to prevent spread of the coronavirus.